Biofluorescence: Evolution

 Most likely biofluorescence arose multiple times by convergent evolution.
 Reconstruction experiments suggest the original fluorescent protein was green, and had a simple beta-barrel shape with a chromophore hidden inside.
 Different colors of green fluorescent proteins (GFP), yellow, red, cyan, and amber, are determined by variations in chromophore structure.
 Red fluorescent proteins chromophore are the most complex and require extra maturation steps.
 New fluorescent proteins evolved through gene duplication and accumulation of multiple mutations which gradually changed autocatalytic functions and final chromophore structure.

 GFP analogs are common, but this is not the only possible structural solution for biofluorescence.
 In freshwater Japanese eels Anguilla japonica the unique protein UnaG fluoresces by binding bilirubin, a mechanism very distinct from that of green fluorescent protein.
 UnaG absorbs blue light and emits green only when the complex with bilirubin is formed.
 This feature makes UnaG attractive for biomedical assays in exploration of bilirubin-dependent cellular processes.

-Another non-GFP- like fluorescent protein is a blue protein, sandercyanin, from freshwater fish walleye, Sander vitreus, in the North hemisphere.
+Another non-GFP-like fluorescent protein is a blue protein, sandercyanin, from freshwater fish walleye, Sander vitreus, in the North hemisphere.
 Sandercyanin is seasonally produced, with production peaking in the late summer, and is thought to be a defense against high UV.
-Sandercyanin binds biliverdin IXa, and together they form a tetra-homomer which absorbs UV light at 375nm and emits red light at 675nm.
+Sandercyanin binds biliverdin IXa, and together they form a tetra-homomer which absorbs UV light at 375 nm and emits red light at 675 nm.

 Two species of catsharks, Cephaloscyllium ventriosum, endemic to the eastern Pacific, and Scyliorhinus retifer, from the western Atlantic, fluoresce by a different mechanism.
 The fluorescence is produced by brominated tryptophan-kynurenine metabolites, small aromatic compounds present in the lighter-colored regions of skin on the fish.
 Dermal features of the shark skin optically enhance the fluorescent signal.